Leshner Leadership Institute for Public Engagement with Science

 The topic for the fourth cohort of AAAS Leshner Fellows is human enhancement.
 Applications will open in September 2018 for the 2019 - 2020 cohort.

 2018 - 2019: Food and Water Security

-Applications are now open for the third cohort of AAAS Leshner Fellows, researchers in the field of food and water security, will be announced in February 2018 at the AAAS Annual Meeting.
+The third cohort of AAAS Leshner Fellows, researchers in the field of food and water security, will be announced in February 2018 at the AAAS Annual Meeting.

 2017-2018: Infectious Disease